subpolare/python/2023-Python.md

-# 👨‍💻 Python in Biology (Autumn 2023)
+# 👨‍💻 Python in Biology

 These notebooks are intended for learning the Python programming language in relation to biological disciplines and bioinformatics in particular.
 Lessons are held in the [Google Coollaboratory](https://colab.research.google.com/) which can be used for any programming in Python, BASH and another.
+Autumn course, 2023.

 |  | Links | Answers | Description |
 | :------: | :------: | :------: | :------ |